IllusionMods/KeelPlugins/README.md

 # KeelPlugins

 Various plugins for Illusion's Unity games like Koikatu, Honey select, PlayHome and AI Syoujyo.
+Not all of these plugins exist or are even possible to make for all of the games.

+Configuration Manager is recommended to make managing and changing the numerous hotkeys from these plugins easier.
+Just press F1 if you have it installed.

 ## Installation
 1. Install BepInEx 5.